BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/README.md

 ---
 ### Deploy Mmojo Server
 Here are the deployment steps:
 - [01.
 Prerequisites](01-Prerequisites.md) - What you need to deploy OpenClaw.
 - [02.
-Cleanup WSL Instance](02-Cleanup-WSL-Instance.md) - You will delete existing instances so you have a fresh canvas to work with.

-- [10.
-Deploy Mmojo Server](10-Deploy-Mmojo-Server.md) - In this subsection, you will install or build Mmojo Server for use with OpenClaw.

-  - [11.
-Prepare WSL - Mmojo Server](11-Prepare-WSL-Mmojo-Server.md) - You will create a WSL instance for Mmojo Server.
+Prepare WSL - Mmojo Server](02-Prepare-WSL-Mmojo-Server.md) - You will create a WSL instance for Mmojo Server.
-  - [12.
-Mount Mmojo Share](12-Mount-Mmojo-Share.md) - If you have a Mmojo Share, mount it.
+- [03.
+Mount Mmojo Share](03-Mount-Mmojo-Share.md) - If you have a Mmojo Share, mount it.
-  - [13.
-Download Mmojo Server from Hugging Face](13-Download-Mmojo-Server-from-Hugging-Face.md) - In this subsection, you will download Mmojo Server from Hugging Face and install it for use with OpenClaw.
+- [04.
+Download Mmojo Server from Hugging Face](04-Download-Mmojo-Server-from-Hugging-Face.md) - In this subsection, you will download Mmojo Server from Hugging Face and install it for use with OpenClaw.
-  - [14.
-Copy Mmojo Server from Mmojo Share](14-Copy-Mmojo-Server-from-Mmojo-Share.md) - In this subsection, you will copy a previously built Mmojo Server from your Mmojo Share and install it for use with OpenClaw.
+- [05.
+Copy Mmojo Server from Mmojo Share](05-Copy-Mmojo-Server-from-Mmojo-Share.md) - In this subsection, you will copy a previously built Mmojo Server from your Mmojo Share and install it for use with OpenClaw.
-  - [15.
-Build Mmojo Server](15-Build-Mmojo-Server.md) - You will build a Mmojo Server for testing with OpenClaw quickly.
+- [06.
+Build Mmojo Server](06-Build-Mmojo-Server.md) - You will build a Mmojo Server for testing with OpenClaw quickly.
-  - [16.
-Run Mmojo Server](16-Run-Mmojo-Server.md) - Run and quickly test Mmojo Server.
+- [07.
+Run Mmojo Server](07-Run-Mmojo-Server.md) - Run and quickly test Mmojo Server.

 **Get Started:** [01.
 Prerequisites](01-Prerequisites.md)